-He played four times for England U18 last year before celebrating his debut for the U20 team with one of their nine tries in the 59-17 win over France at Exeter in February and appeared in every match along the way to England’s first Grand Slam at this level since 2011.
+He played four times for England U18 in 2016 before celebrating his debut for the U20 team with one of their nine tries in the 59-17 win over France at Exeter in February 2017 and appeared in every match along the way to England’s first Grand Slam at this level since 2011.

 5 points – 1T

 2017 F, W, It, S, I